COVID-19: Testing, Vaccines, & Resources

-We know that there continue to be a lot of questions and concerns about COVID-19.
-We’re here to help.
-Community First Health Plans is committed to bringing our Members the resources and support you need while helping you access the care you deserve.
+Community First Health Plans is committed to providing the COVID-19 resources and support you need while helping you get access to the care you deserve.
+For the most up-to-date information about COVID-19, please visit CDC.gov/coronavirus.

 Where Can I Get Tested for COVID-19?